 patio chores for kids by age

-Once a child reaches a certain skill or age level, he can generally do the chores for his age group and those for the age groups below.
+Once a child reaches a particular skill or age level, he can generally do the patio chores for his age group and those for the age group below.

 - Put away outside toys and games (and all their pieces) in the proper boxes or bins.